 Unlocking Nature's Healing: The Wisdom of Trees and the healing art of Silvotherapy

 When I was a child, I had a beautiful Hawthorn tree outside my bedroom window.
-I used to gaze out at her every morning, in pure wonderment at her ever changing beauty.
-When my Mum died when I was little, I often felt that tree was reaching out to me, as if to hug me in her branches and nurture me with her roots.
-She was a foundation of safety in a scary world.
+I used to gaze out at her every morning in pure wonderment at her ever changing beauty.
+When my Mum died when I was ten, I often felt that tree was reaching out to me, as if to hug me in her branches and nurture me with her roots.
+She was a foundation of safety in a scary world, when I touched her, I was grounded to a wisdom far greater than my own .... it was like being back in my Mothers arms.

 And so it was that I was led to Silvotherapy, otherwise known as Tree Therapy.
 Nature holds a quiet power that many of us overlook in our busy lives but silvotherapy, offers a simple yet profound way to tap into this power.
 Silvotherapy should not be confused with Forest Bathing.
 The latter can be done through spending time alone or with friends in the forest but Silvotherapy takes place under the special guidance of a trained coach or practitioner - of which I am one.
 By spending guided, mindful time in the forest, silvotherapy helps reduce stress, sharpen mental clarity, and restore a deep sense of calm.
 The practice invites you to slow down, breathe deeply, and reconnect with the natural world and to your true self.